adobe/lake-pulse/examples/README.md

 Some tables need to be created, some are easy to create, some are not.
 The `data/README.md` file contains instructions on how to create the tables.

+For Azure ADLS and AWS S3 storage examples you will need to provide the needed credentials.

 ## Run the Examples

 To run the examples, you need to have `cargo` installed.
 Then, you can run the examples as follows: